Courses & Curriculum

 BIO 324 Human Anatomy 4 credits

 A structure/function approach based on what was learned in BIO112, this course will allow the student to increase their conceptual understanding of human anatomy.
-Human Anatomy Lab is required with this course.
 Lab required.
 Three hours of lecture and three hours of lab per week.
 Prerequisites: BIO 111-112

 BIO 325 Reproductive Biopsychology 3 credits